Montargis

-Montargis (/fr/) is a commune in the Loiret department, Centre-Val de Loire, France.
+Montargis (/fr/) is a commune and city, and the sub-prefecture of the department of Loiret, located in the region of Centre-Val de Loire, France.

-Montargis is the seventh most populous commune in the Centre-Val de Loire région, and the second in the Loiret département after Orléans.
 It is near a large forest, and contains light industry and farming, including saffron.
 Due to its numerous canals and bridges, Montargis sometimes bills itself as the "Venice of the Gâtinais."
 Though quite modern, it retains a medieval charm in its downtown area.

 Geography

 Montargis lies on both banks of the river Loing and the Briare Canal, in the Gâtinais region.
 The town is about 110 km south of Paris and 70 km east of Orléans.
 Montargis station has rail connections to Nevers, Melun and Paris.
 The A77 autoroute (Montargis–Nevers) passes west of the town.

 History

 Though the town is known to date to ancient times, during the Renaissance, fanciful etymologies were invented to account for the place name Montargis, whether as mons argi, Mount of Argus, the place where the jealous goddess Juno charged Argus Panoptes with guarding her rival Io, or connected with the chieftain Moritas mentioned by Julius Caesar, in his Gallic Wars.